jacky-htg/api-news/README.md

 You can run application with going the directory api-news and command : go run main.go

+You can test the api using command : go test -v

 For api documentation, you can open on the browser: http://localhost:8080/documentation/